Family Travel Tools, and Tips

 - Single parents traveling with kids outside the country need a notarized letter of Consent to Travel prepared prior to departure

 Travel documents you need to remember

-- Passports required-Copies of Passports (have one set with you and leave another at home.)
+- Passports required: Copies of Passports (have one set with you and leave one at home.)

 - C-Card for divers

 Waiver forms: If your child has any breathing problems or other medical issues, you need to clearly state this so that we may be prepared to accommodate any special needs.
 We have in the past been able to create pleasant experiences for special needs children, kids with Asthma, hearing impaired children, some autistic children and we will do our best to make sure any child can experience Kids Sea Camp.
 Why all the forms?
 We need this information ahead of time to ensure the safety of your child.
 You will need a doctors note letting us know your child can participate in the program you chose.
 Be prepared in case a bag is lost or delayed.
 Dont get caught without the things you know you need.

 - 1 set of shorts and a t-shirt

 - 1 set of undergarments

 - Dive regulator/computer